 Healthy recreation : Since inception YPSA has been trying to promote healthy recreation at different levels of the society.
 We will intensify our initiatives further to promote peaceful co-existence between different groups of people in the society, within the organization, and to focus on the various socio-economic issues affecting the lives of the people.
 This will also help us save the youth and adolescents stay away from the negative and destructive elements of life and society.

-As mentioned above, the organization has a 7-member EC, a 57-member General Council, Advisory Council, full-time and part-time staff and Local – International Volunteers.
-The General Council, Executive Committee and Advisory Council members are from different professional background such as Academician, business, development practitioners, journalism, researcher etc. The General Secretary of the EC is the Chief Executive (CE) of the organization and conducts the overall management and representation of the organisation.
+As mentioned above, the organization has a 7-member Executive Committee, General Council, Advisory Council, full-time and part-time staff and Local – International Volunteers.
+The General Council, Executive Committee and Advisory Council members are from different professional background such as academician, business, development practitioners, journalism, researcher etc. The Member Secretary of the Executive Committee is the Chief Executive (CE) of the organization and conducts the overall management and representation of the organisation.

 All staff members are guided by a Human Resource Policy / Service rule with salary structure and benefits and some other organisational policies and guidelines.
 To promote voluntarism and community participation, the organisation introduced a system of voluntary work like Development Internship for the students, Program / Issue / Area based volunteer / Change Maker development with specific objectives and for a certain period.